 - Process or learning: a work in progress

 - Hybrid: a mix of two or three of the above

 This is a tough decision, but also one that can evolve as you go along.
 It also links back to the public/private debate.
 Do your students want every evidence of learning as part of their digital footprint?

 Again, there is certainly middle ground.
-George Couros reflects on his dilemma about what end of this spectrum he would sit on: ‘growth’ or ‘best work’.
+George Couros has reflected on his dilemma about what end of this spectrum he would sit on: “growth” or “best work”.

 Since there are benefits in both options, it was tough to decide on one, so we ultimately went with the decision to go with both.
 The “blog” portion of my digital space allows me to share things that I am learning (like this article I am writing) while also aggregating my best stuff into solitary “pages”.